MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 - The reporting currency is used to convert financial currency amounts to another currency on inquiries and reports.

-*You must set up a functional currency, even if you’re not using Multicurrency Management.*
+*You must set up a functional currency, even if you're not using Multicurrency Management.*

-To set up currencies, you’ll need to complete the following procedures:
+To set up currencies, you'll need to complete the following procedures:

 - Set up one or more currency records.